logicwar/anaconda/README.md

 ```

 and finally specify your "docker" user `DUID` and group `DGID`.
 In this exemple `DUID=1001` and `DGID=1001`.

+### Logging in and setting a jupyter password

+* Login with the **token** (which can be found in the running console) and **set a password** (choice at the bottom of the login page) on : http://your_host:8888
+* Stop/restart the container to take into account the password (or just quit jupyter from interface as it will restart automatically)

 ## Sample of a simple docker-compose.yml
 ```